 For many households looking for a home in South Cambridgeshire, affordability is a huge issue.

 House prices are out of reach for many on an average income in the District.
-A common rule of thumb to measure affordability is that house prices of 3 to 3.5 times income are considered affordable.
+Generally a house is considered to be affordable if the house price is of 3 to 3.5 times income.

-In South Cambridgeshire for a lower quartile house price to lower quartile income it is currently at 12.4 (June 2016, Housing Market Bulletin).
+In South Cambridgeshire, a lower quartile house price to lower quartile income it is currently at 12.4 (June 2016, Housing Market Bulletin).

-Everyone needs a home, and if purchasing on the open market or privately renting is unaffordable, the only option available for many is to seek affordable housing.
+Everyone needs a home.
+If purchasing on the open market or privately renting is unaffordable, the only option available for many is to seek affordable housing.

-There's huge demand for affordable housing, with over 1,700 people currently on the Council’s housing register for affordable rented accommodation and 860 applicants on the Home Buy Register seeking intermediate housing.
+There's a huge demand for affordable housing.
+Over 1,700 people are currently on our affordable housing register.
+860 applicants are on the Home Buy Register seeking intermediate housing.

-With the changes to housing benefit as part of welfare reform beginning to impact, this will put further pressure on the demand for affordable housing, specifically the need for one and two bedroom properties.
+Changes to housing benefit will put pressure on the demand for affordable 1 and 2 bedroom houses.

 We are also very pro-active in bringing forward rural exception sites for affordable housing.